 - The ride distance is adjusted during the season to available daylight hours with the aim of being finished before dusk.

-- The rides are usually run as series run from one location for the length of the season.
+- The rides are usually run one location for the length of the season.
 One or a group of tour hosts are in charge for the entire season (with substitute hosts taking charge when the main tour host is absent).